ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-in.md

 # Radio In

 In this section we'll explore the `recv_timeout` method of the Radio API.
 As the name implies, this is used to listen for packets.
 The method will block the program execution until a packet is received or the specified timeout has expired.
-We'll continue to use the Dongle in this section; it should be running the `loopback` application; and the `serial-term` application should also be running in the background.
+We'll continue to use the Dongle in this section; it should be running the `loopback` application; and `cargo xtask serial-term` should also be running in the background.

 The `loopback` application running on the Dongle will broadcast a radio packet after receiving one over channel 20.
 The contents of this outgoing packet will be the contents of the received one but reversed.